jeanromainroy/chatbot-whatsapp/README.md

 8. Activate "Developer" mode

-9. Click on "Load unpacked" and navigate to this [public](./public/) directory
+9. Click on "Load unpacked" and navigate to this [extension public](./extension/public/) directory

 10. Restart browser